amarlatchireddy/dateextracted/README.md

 # dateextracted
-Extracting date from a base 64 string using using pytesseract and opencv
+Extracting expense date from a base 64 string using using pytesseract and opencv